Ketz7/url_shortner/README.md

 # [URL Shortener Microservice](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice)
 This is a Node.js (with Express.js) little application which is part of the FCC Back End Certification.
-It gives takes an URL and shortens it to a singular digit which can be used to redirect to the original URL.
+It takes an URL and shortens it to a singular digit which can be used to redirect to the original URL.

 ## Language and Framework
 ![Javascript](https://img.shields.io/badge/Language-Javascript-brightgreen) ![Expres](https://img.shields.io/badge/Framework-Express-brightgreen)